jjxnvcr/misfits-opms/README.md

 - MigLayout Swing 11.4.2
 - Microsoft SQLServer JDBC 12.10.0

-> [!Note]
+> [!NOTE]
 > This project uses Maven for managing dependencies.
-To change versions of the dependencies, go to the pom.xml and replace the <version></version> tags of each dependency
+To change versions of the dependencies, go to the pom.xml and replace the `<version></version>` of each dependency.
+>
+> If you do not have the same Java 21, replace both of the `<maven.compiler>` properties with your Java version

 ### Set Up